 If you prefer to submit a paper renewal application, you can download the application using the links below.
 Please note: processing time for paper applications is three to four weeks.

-LPN renewals end on September 30, 2014.
+RN renewals end on November 30, 2014.
 If you do not renew your license in time, you will need to submit a LPN Reinstatement form.
 Do not let your license lapse.
 Reinstatement costs time and money.

 Application by Examination